AtsuageZ/GalaxyRaider/README.md

 > Any unauthorized use or re-upload will result in a **DMCA takedown request** and potential legal consequences.

 For licensing requests, contact: discord:89fc(username)

+This project will not be updated.
+A full-featured, updated paid version can be purchased at discord.gg/hikakin